-In my earlier articles, I gave concrete suggestions for training transfer to the workplace.
+In earlier articles, concrete suggestions were provided for training transfer to the workplace.
 These suggestions focused on actions and best practices that should take place before and during the employee training session to promote the transfer of learning to the job.

 Equally important to training transfer are the activities that start during and occur following the employee training session.
 You can help create an environment that fosters the ability of each employee to assimilate learning and apply employee training on the job.
 Just follow these four guidelines.
 You can help employees apply training on the job.

-Your second mission is to continue to assess the effectiveness of the employee training over time.
+Your second mission following a training session is to continue to assess the effectiveness of the employee training over time.
 Determine whether the trainees feel able to apply the training on the job.
 Talk about specific behavioral changes, ways to apply the training, and different approaches to try as a result of the training.

 Four Training Transfer Tips

-Follow up with the trainees and their supervisor about progress on the goals and action plans they developed during the employee training.
+You will want to follow up with the trainees and their supervisors about their progress on the goals and action plans they developed during the employee training.